yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso.md

 SSO is sometimes complicated to understand or set up but can be easily accomplished by using the built-in [Tyk Identity Broker (TIB)]({{< ref "tyk-identity-broker" >}}).

-Using our Tyk-Identity-Broker (TIB), you can do both - use your existing users directory to login to the **Dashboard** or **Developer Portal** and have an SSO.
-TIB, among other options, supports four methods for login to Tyk's UI:
+Using Tyk Identity Manager, you can do both - use your existing users directory to login to the **Dashboard** or **Developer Portal** and have an SSO.
+SSO with Tyk offers four methods for login to Tyk's UI:

 1. Login with 3rd party social providers
 2. Login with any IdP that supports OIDC
 3. Login with any IdP that supports SAML
 3. Login with LDAP (not using OIDC)

-#### Tyk Identity Broker (TIB)

-TIB is an open-source project which can be used to integrate Tyk authentication with 3rd party identity providers (IDPs).
-Starting from Tyk v3.0, TIB has been added as a built-in feature of the Tyk Dashboard meaning there is no configuration required and it is readily available for use.
-TIB has been designed as a glue-code solution, so it can integrate with almost any identity provider (IDP) including all the known Social providers.
-See our [TIB detailed overview]({{< ref "tyk-identity-broker" >}}) for further information.

 #### SSO with Open ID Connect or Social Providers

-SSO is sometimes complicated to understand or set up but once you get it and learn to use our Tyk-Identity-Broker it becomes an easy task.
+SSO is sometimes complicated to understand or set up but once you get it and learn to use our Tyk Identity Manager it becomes an easy task.

 In short, all you need is as follow: